the1lab/1lab/src/Order/Lattice.lagda.md

   R .Poset.≤-trans (f .pres-≤ (g-pres .∪-≤)) (f-pres .∪-≤)
 ```

+This allows us to carve out the category of lattices as a [[subcategory]]
+of the category of posets.

 ```agda
 Lattices-subcat : ∀ o ℓ → Subcat (Posets o ℓ) _ _
 Lattices-subcat o ℓ .Subcat.is-ob = is-lattice